int08h/roughenough/README.md

 synchronization server implemented in Rust.

 The server is functionally complete: it parses client requests and generates valid Roughtime responses.
-Rough-edges remain, particularly in error-handling.
+Rough edges remain, particularly in error-handling.
 See [Limitations](#limitations) below.
 Contributions welcome.

 ## Links